Rules and Regulations

 In meeting out disciplinary consequences for various offences, the school management aims to consider the 3 dimensions of justice listed below.
 Through this approach, and also by considering mitigating factors, the school will safeguard the principle of fairness.

 For Category C offences, over and above the measures described in Category A and B, Category C offences warrant additional demerit points, caning and suspension from school.
 Students who are suspended from school will not be allowed to re-sit any tests or exams missed as a result of the suspension.
-Re-admission to school after suspension will be based on the conditions set by the School Leaders.
-In addition, students may be put on probation, during which they may be required to perform community services or responsibility programmes for a period of time.
+Re-admission to school after suspension will be based on the conditions set by the School Management.
+In addition, students may be put on probation, during which they may be required to perform community services or responsibility programmes.
 Offences that involve violation of the law may be referred to the Police.
 Recalcitrant offenders who do not respond positively to the school’s intervention measures may be required to withdraw from school or face expulsion from school.